 An attractive man out with his friends on a Saturday night won’t feel any urge to reply.
 He’s out.
 He’s with his friends.

-He’s going through a breakup, but he knows there are other women on earth.
+He’s going through a breakup, but he knows there’s other women on earth.
 He knows that it’s her loss.
 Not his.

 The correct decision would be to do nothing and ignore that text.